Quiz machine

 Quiz machine is a term used in the UK for commercial coin-operated video quiz games that offer cash prizes for winning performances.
+It is a type of slot machine in which the player must answer questions in addition to, or instead of, matching symbols.
 These machines are usually found sited in pubs, bars, and other places of entertainment.
 The term quiz machine is often used interchangeably with the trade term SWP (skill with prize) although not all SWP games are quiz based.

 History

 The quiz machine first appeared on the scene in the UK in 1985.
 The first such machine was called Quizmaster which was made by the Cardiff based now defunct Coinmaster Ltd. This was rapidly followed by quiz machines from other manufacturers.

 Over the following years quiz machines/SWP's became a regular feature of the British pub.
 Leading SWP manufacturers of the 1980s and 1990s were: Coinmaster, JPM, Barcrest, Bell-Fruit, Maygay and Ace-Coin.
 The themes of many SWP games were (and still are) based on popular TV quiz shows, board games or other aspects of popular culture.

 Initially quiz machines were 20p play offering a £10 maximum prize per play.
 This was increased to £12 in 1988 and £20 around 1991.
 Appearing in 1994 JPM's Monopoly SWP was the first 50p play machine.
 It was also the first machine to use touch screen technology instead of buttons.

 In the late 1990s a few quiz machines/SWPs offered £40 jackpots.
 Although many new quiz machines during this period actually offered lower jackpot prizes such as £5, and had gameplays and payout structures that seemed designed to frustrate professional players.
 In 2000 the quiz machine market reached new highs in player participation with the arrival of the highly popular Who Wants to Be a Millionaire? quiz machine.